 Georgia High School Basketball Project

-State Tournaments
+Georgia State Basketball Tournaments

 Georgia became one of the first states to hold a girls' tournament, the first champions anointed in 1945.
 Like the boys, the GHSA crowned B and C champs.
 Unlike the boys, the girls played a three-on-three game.
-These rules would stay in effect until 1970, when rovers were instituted as a means to gradually update the game, as two rovers per team could cross the center line.
-Rovers were abandoned in 1975, as the boys and girls games became equals in the rulebook.
+These rules would stay in effect until 1971, when rovers were instituted as a means to gradually update the game, as two rovers per team could cross the center line.
+Rovers were abandoned in 1976, as the boys and girls games became equals in the rulebook.

 While the GHSA hosted tournaments, another organization in Georgia was doing the same.
 However, it did not receive its due because of an unfair system mixed with prejudice and in some cases - fear.

 African-American schools had been active in sports for as long as their segregated neighbors.
 Newspaper coverage, though, is sketchy.
 The first known organized state tournament attempt was hosted by the State High School Association (SHSA), who held boys tournaments from at least 1937-1940.
+They or another organization kept up with the tournaments through 1948, then the GIA began hosting its own.

 Ernest Vandiver began integration of Atlanta's public high schools in 1961.
 Most of the rest of the GHSA public schools began gradual integration (through the Freedom of Choice plan) in the mid-1960s.
 In 1966, the GHSA admitted a handful of all black schools.
 Athletics would immediately benefit.